plclub/cbpv-effects-coeffects/artifact-creation.md

 opam switch cbpv
 eval $(opam env)
 ```
-Note: the `opam switch import` command took around TODO minutes to
+Note: the `opam switch import` command took around 12 minutes to
-execute on a machine with Ryzen 5700x with 8 cores and 8GiB of memory allocated to the VM.
+execute on a machine with 13th Gen Intel® Core™ i7.

 To check whether the installation was successful, run the following
-commands and you should see their respective help messages:
+command and you should see the help message for Rocq:
 ```sh
 coqc --help
 ```
+# Autosubst2
+If you want to regenerate the syntax.v files, you will need to clone Autosubst2 from [Github](https://github.com/uds-psl/autosubst2/tree/main) and build it using the instructions in the README.md file.
+The syntax is already generated, so that step is not necessary to validate the proofs.

 This completes the construction of the VM.
 You can now follow the
 instructions from [Quickstart guide](#quickstart-guide) to verify the